netraular/imagen-image-generator/README.md

 # Hugging Face API Image Generator

 This project uses the Hugging Face Inference API to generate images from a text prompt and then processes them into pixel art assets.
-It features a powerful, AI-based background removal tool, an aspect-ratio-preserving framing step, and an interactive mode for reprocessing existing images.
+It features a powerful, AI-based background removal tool, an aspect-ratio-preserving framing step, and a dedicated script for automatic batch processing.

 ## Features